yadunut/Notes/markdown/DF.md

   - Data that can be seen
     - Files, programs, data used by OS
 - Latent Data
-  - Data that exists despite bbeing deleted
+  - Data that exists despite being deleted
     - Data that was partially overwritten / stored in slack space
     - Specialized tools required for recovering this data
 - Archival Data